rfabre/uno/doc/articles/getting-started/wizard/presentation.md

 This setting allows you to choose between MVVM and and MVUX.

+- **MVVM**
+    Generates a project optimized for use with the traditional MVVM architecture, using Microsoft's [MVVM Community Toolkit](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm).

 - **MVUX**
     The MVUX pattern is a new programming architecture by Uno Platform.
 It stands for ***M**odel **V**iew **U**pdate e**X**tended*.
     It's main feature is enabling the use of immutable [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) entities and Models (using [records](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records)) as the presentation layer, making the whole need for implementing property change notification redundant.